Stay competitive: innovate!

 Innovation is a major challenge for any initiative in the bio-economy field.
 It involves invention, but goes well beyond this.
 Successful innovation is often a process demanding an innovative use of available resources and an innovative business model as well as the resulting innovative product.

-At DG Research and Innovation, activities related to fostering innovation in the bio-economy field steer our work.
+At DG Research, activities related to fostering innovation in the bio-economy field steer our work.
 Europe has a strong political commitment to encourage innovation.
 The EU 2020 strategy provides a new framework for the road ahead, and the creation of a bio-economy in Europe is a key element in it.
-This is where DG Research and Innovation and our Directorate step in – promoting a Knowledge Based Bio-Economy (KBBE) with innovation as a key ingredient.
+This is where DG Research and our Directorate step in – promoting a Knowledge Based Bio-Economy (KBBE) with innovation as a key ingredient.
 In this field we develop a wide range of activities:

 Improvement of management and transfer of knowledge created by research projects